BenSimmers/multi-runtime-devcontainer/README.md

 chmod +x .devcontainer/scripts/install.sh
 ```

+There is also an optional `setup.sh` script which can be used to install npm and typscript globally.
+This is optional and can be run if you want to install these tools globally.

 ## Overview
 This project provides a Docker image for a customizable development environment.
 It is based on the `buildpack-deps` image and includes a variety of essential tools for development.